Online Master of Science in Construction Management

 - Developed to prepare students for career growth and professional certification

-- Cost-effective online construction management degree
+- Cost-effective, application-based online construction management degree

 - Bilingual faculty with industry experience.

 Become a Key Player in a Growing Industry

 As the global construction industry expands, more and more companies are looking for experienced leaders to oversee their projects.
 This online Master's in Construction Management degree is ideal for those looking to add to their credentials and learn how to confidently handle projects of all sizes.With an online degree in construction management you can acquire the skills and knowledge to

 - Manage the processes and logistics of construction jobs

 - Estimate costs, maintain a budget, work in teams and secure material resources and control finances

 - Work across disciplines towards a common goal

 - Develop an understanding of job site safety and construction law